DEFRA/waste-tracking-service/docs/api-landing-page.md

 #### Prequisite Steps (Receiver)

-1. Receivers need to [sign-up for private beta](https://defra.github.io/waste-tracking-service/private-beta-comms-sign-up/) using the on-borading form.
+1. Waste Receivers need to [sign-up for private beta](https://defra.github.io/waste-tracking-service/private-beta-comms-sign-up/) using the on-boarding form.
 2. Get the <font color="orange"><b>API Code</b></font>.
-After successfuly completing the on-boarding programme, an API Code will be issued to the Receivers and their Software Providors who can then set up the connection to the Waste Tracking Service.
+After successfuly completing the on-boarding programme, an API Code will be issued to the Receivers and from them, to their Software Vendors who store them and then set up the connection to the Waste Tracking Service.
 This code uniquely identifies your organisation within the Digital Waste Tracking service.

 #### Prequisite Steps (Developers)